gaborbozo/Notes/design-patterns/microservices/design patterns.md

 ## Gateway pattern
 It is an ingress pattern for client communicating with services.
 Designed to provide a buffer between the underlying services and the client needs.
 Can be accomplished via facade or simple proxy.

-It offers centrallized control over requests (especially as client diversity grows [e.g, mobile, desktop, third-party vendors]), mutating, decorating, aggregating, or restricting calls based on client needs.
+It offers **centrallized control over requests** (especially as client diversity grows [e.g, mobile, desktop, third-party vendors]), mutating, decorating, aggregating, or restricting calls based on client needs.
+Enables consistent payload shaping (do not need to bother on the service side when something have been changed), security, and scalability, while shielding internal services from direct exposure.

+This pattern
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjIzNzg5NTkwLDU2ODkzNDcxNiw0NzU1ND
-YyMjcsMjExMTQ1NzQyMCwxMDk0NDQ5MiwzNDQ2NjQ0MjIsMjA0
-OTc0MjY3MSwtMTM5ODM2NTg3MiwtMTgwNjA1NTk5MSwtMzk5OD
-A4NTExLC01NTg0NjYwNjMsMTk3Njk4NzQwNiwxNTQzMDg3ODQ5
-XX0=
+eyJoaXN0b3J5IjpbMjEyMzgxODg1OSw1Njg5MzQ3MTYsNDc1NT
+Q2MjI3LDIxMTE0NTc0MjAsMTA5NDQ0OTIsMzQ0NjY0NDIyLDIw
+NDk3NDI2NzEsLTEzOTgzNjU4NzIsLTE4MDYwNTU5OTEsLTM5OT
+gwODUxMSwtNTU4NDY2MDYzLDE5NzY5ODc0MDYsMTU0MzA4Nzg0
+OV19
 -->